dangkaka/peachy-slack-app/README.md

 # peachy-slack-bot

-A slack app to get random image from instagram by tag or profile
+A slack app to get "peachy" image from instagram :smile:

-Default will get image from "peachy" profiles :">
+Tag and profile are supported

 ## Deployment